danilnagy/dmc/_posts/2015-09-16-setting-up-orientdb.md

 - orientdb
 ---

 To start working with OrientDB, go to [http://orientdb.com/](http://orientdb.com/) and click on the 'Download' button on the top right of the screen.
-Download the latest version of the database for your platform.
+Although you can try the latest version, you could run into compatibility problems in the next tutorial when we use the pyorient library for communicating between Python and OrientDB.
+To be safe, click the 'Download a Previous version' link after the current version or go directly to the [previous version download page](http://orientdb.com/download-previous/).
+Here you can download OrientDB version 2.1.0 which was used to create these tutorials and has been tested on both Windows and OSX.

 When the file is finished downloading, unzip it and put the resulting folder somewhere in your file system (such as /My Documents/).
 Since the whole database runs completely in Java, there is no installation procedure, and the database can be used directly from the unzipped folder.

 All of the commands that control the running of the database can be found in the /bin folder within the main OrientDB folder.
 To start the server, open a command prompt or terminal within this folder (remember Shift+right-click on windows to start a terminal in a folder, or navigate there manually).
 If you are using Windows, type in